bichanna/bichanna/README.md

 **What I'm learning**
- - Django & SQLAlchemy & FastAPI (Python)
+ - Django & FastAPI (Python)
+ - Starting to use poetry instead of pip
  - Flutter (Dart)
  - Docker & Kubernetes
  - Nim